mungbai/ios-simple-contacts-custom-api/README.md

 - Alamofire for network requests
 - CocoaPods for dependency management

+## Environment

+- Xcode 16.0
+- CocoaPods: 1.15.2
+- macOS 15.0

+**IMPORTANT:** This project can only be run on a Mac computer with the proper environment set up.
+It is designed to be run on an iOS 16.4 simulator for optimal performance.

 ## Setup

+1. Ensure you have a Mac computer with the required environment (see above)
-1. Clone the repository
+2. Clone the repository
-2. Run `pod install` to install dependencies
+3. Run `pod install` to install dependencies
-3. Open the `.xcworkspace` file in Xcode
+4. Open the `.xcworkspace` file in Xcode
+5. Select an iOS 16.4 simulator as the run target
-4. Build and run the project
+6. Build and run the project

 ## API Details